Zendesk AI security: What you need to know about data privacy and control

 The final verdict on Zendesk AI security

-Get total control over your support AI without compromising security
+Get even more from your support AI without compromising security

-You shouldn’t have to choose between enterprise-grade security and user-friendly control. eesel AI integrates with your existing Zendesk account in one click, giving you a powerful, fully customizable AI agent that you control.
-Simulate its performance on past tickets, go live in minutes, and rest easy knowing your data is never used to train other models.
+You can have the best of both worlds: enterprise-grade security and agile, user-friendly control. eesel AI integrates with your Zendesk account in one click, providing a powerful, complementary AI agent that you can fine-tune to your exact needs.
+Simulate its performance, go live quickly, and enjoy a specialized layer of data privacy that works in harmony with your Zendesk setup.

 Frequently asked questions

-Zendesk uses your data in two ways: to build account-specific models trained only on your data, and to train generic, cross-account models using aggregated and sanitized service data from many customers.
-The latter is intended to improve the overall product.
+Zendesk uses your data in two ways: to build account-specific models trained only on your data, and to train generic, cross-account models using aggregated and sanitized service data.
+This allows the platform to continuously improve its performance for all users while maintaining a high standard of data hygiene.

-You can configure roles, permissions, and business rules, and adjust aspects like the AI agent’s persona and tone.
-However, deep customization for complex, custom workflows often requires specialized knowledge or developer resources due to the platform’s enterprise scale.
+You can configure roles, permissions, and business rules, and adjust aspects like the AI agent's persona and tone.
+Zendesk’s enterprise-grade platform provides deep configuration options to ensure the AI aligns with your brand standards.

 Share this post